boixcomu/boixcomu.github.io/_posts/design/2022-11-20-Hello-World.md

 To create the site I adapted the [Feeling Responsible][1] theme and by now not all the links are changed.
 So be nice with me, the site is still in alpha version.
 I expect to work on it soon.

-See you in the next post
+See you in the next post.

-Here you have the expected hello world
+Here you have the expected hello world.

 ~~~~cpp
 #include <iostream>